 Sell your photographs and footage

 Some of the unused footage from your vlogs can be sold to stock footage platforms and I would guess that you already know about stock photography platforms as well.
 All sorts of publishers are hungry for high quality stock photography within the travel and tourism niche and there’s a growing appetite for high quality footage as well.
-Fellow vloggers and travel industry marketers are particularly looking for some good B-roll footage!
+Fellow vloggers and travel industry marketers are particularly looking for some good B-roll footage, so getting some video enhancing software from somewhere like Topaz Labs to help you create the best quality footage could be a smart investment – it could even pay for itself if your footage is popular!

 Run a remote business